Patent blog: Startup? Wake up! What you need to know about patents

 2. patents are only interesting (attractive, beneficial?) for major corporations;

-3. patents kill innovation.
+3. patents stilfe innovation.

-The question is, is there any truth to these preconceptions?
+Now is there any truth to these preconceptions?
 Take some time to read the passage below, allow yourself to be convinced the opposite is true, and save a lot of money and/or make more profit.

 1: Patents are expensive

-In the Netherlands, the cost for a patent application begins at € 220.
+In the Netherlands, the cost for a patent application begins at €220.
 So why do patents have a reputation for being very expensive?
 Probably because of the costs associated with hiring a patent attorney.
 These experts write and submit patent applications.
-Their fee is usually around € 6.000.
+Their fee is usually around €6,000.
 The costs mentioned above only apply to patents applied for in the Netherlands.
 If you wish to apply for patents in other countries then the costs will rise further.
 You will also have to pay to maintain your patent.

 Use the Cost calculator for the protection of Intellectual Property (Dutch only) to get an idea of the costs.